-In the event of a pandemic/disease outbreak, the MSJ Police Department and Emergency Response Team will coordinate with the MSJ Wellness Center and civil and health agency authorities regarding necessary steps to maintain safety within the campus community, which could include the retrieval and distribution of medications and other supplies.
-The Emergency Response Team will also reference the University's Pandemic Plan, as needed.
-If emergency care is needed for any individuals, call 911 and the MSJ Police Department at (513) 244-4226 or 4226 or 0 from any campus phone.
+In the event of a pandemic/disease outbreak, the MSJ Police Department will coordinate with the MSJ Wellness Center and civil authorities regarding the retrieval and distribution of medications and other supplies.
+If emergency care is needed for any individuals, call 911 and the MSJ Police Department at (513) 244-4200 or 4200 or 0 from any campus phone.